-When conducting a win-back campaign or a single touch email, use it as an opportunity to drive interest in the activities and programming that you have planned for the coming year.
-These serve as an important reminder for the value of your organization’s membership and may make the difference in whether an individual makes the choice to renew.
+When conducting a win-back campaign or a single-touch email, use it as an opportunity to drive interest in the activities and programming that you have planned for the coming year.
+These serve as an important reminder of the value of your organization’s membership and may make the difference in whether an individual makes the choice to renew.

 2. Show them the value